 What We Do

-APH Press is a scholarly press which supports the mission of the American Printing House for the Blind: “Empowering people who are blind or visually impaired by providing accessible and innovative products, materials, and services for lifelong success.”
+APH Press is a scholarly press which supports the mission of the American Printing House for the Blind: “Empowering people who are blind or low vision by providing accessible and innovative products, materials, and services for lifelong success.”